CTCMS-UQ/CTCMS-UQ.github.io/_posts/2021-03-22-intermediate_linux.md

 shell programmer's toolkit.
 To quote from the man page: *xargs reads items from the standard input, delimited by blanks (which can be protected with double or single quotes or a backslash) or newlines, and executes the command (default is /bin/echo) one or more times with any initial-arguments followed by items read from standard input*.
-Translating, `xargs` behaves like a safer for-loop, which takes a set of arguments to execute, and runs through them one by one.
+Basically, `xargs` behaves like a safer for-loop, which takes a set of arguments to execute, and runs through them one by one.
 You'd almost never use `xargs` by itself, but rather as part of a pipeline where its arguments are piped in from the output of another command.

 As mentioned above, one common pattern is to pipe the output of `find` into `xargs` to execute some command on every file which matches the given criteria.
-Also as previously mentioned (and you may be sensing a theme here), the possibility of whitespace or newlines in filenames means that you cannot safely use `find` and `xargs` together using only whitepsace-separated lists of files.
+The possibility of whitespace or newlines in filenames means that you cannot safely use `find` and `xargs` together using only whitepsace-separated lists of files, as any unusual filenames will break the pipeline.
 Fortunately, `xargs` provides the `-0` flag, which tells `xargs` to separate the input elements by a `NUL` character, so files containing whitespace will be treated as a single argument.